 There are 640 muscles in the human body, and each of them is as amazing as the last.
-Now imagine attempting to lead a normal, active lifestyle without just one of those muscles and you’ll get a sense of why it’s so important to maintain a balanced diet and regular exercise.
+Now imagine attempting to lead a normal, active lifestyle without just one of those muscles and you’ll get a sense of why it’s so important to maintain a balanced diet and regular exercise to build muscle and keep them in shape.
 You see, while your muscles look after you, it is equally important to take care of them.

 Working out can be an incredible way to increase your body’s strength, flexibility, and general well being, but it is vital that you undertake your workout wisely.